curi/websites/essays/2019-12-10-kirzner-review.md

 Reisman, as quoted, and as discussed by Kirzner in his next paragraph, is saying that, as an approximation: *At the micro level, business depends on consumers.
 At the macro level, it switches, and consumers depend on business.*

-However, in the italicized sentence, Kirzner makes an error.
-There, he says that at a macro level, (Reisman thinks that) business depends on consumers.
+However, Kirzner makes an error in the italicized sentence in the quote.
+There, he says that, at a macro level, (Reisman thinks that) business depends on consumers.
 That’s the reverse of what Reisman said.
+Consumers depending on business, and business depending on consumers, are opposites.

-I would have skipped this error if that were the whole story, but based on his own error, Kirzner then accuses Reisman of the *fallacy of composition*.
+I would have skipped this if it were merely a misstatement.
+But based on his own error, Kirzner accuses Reisman of the *fallacy of composition*.
 That fallacy involves inferring from the part to the whole, e.g. I am partly made of water therefore I’m entirely made of water.

 Kirzner means that Reisman inferred from micro (part) to macro (whole), and that Reisman fallaciously assumed that what holds true at the micro level therefore must whole true at the macro level too.

-This criticism doesn’t work because Reisman claimed the micro and macro level are different, not the same.
+This criticism doesn’t work because Reisman actually claimed the micro and macro level are different, not the same.

 Further, Reisman gave reasoning in the book which is nothing like the fallacy.
 Instead of making a fallacious assumption, Reisman used arguments.
-For that reason, the fallacy accusation would be unreasonable even if it wasn’t based on Kirzner’s own misreading
+For that reason, the fallacy accusation would be unreasonable even if it wasn’t based on Kirzner’s own misstatement

 ### Mises’ Disapproval?